Most Popular Smoked Mackerel Recipes

 "According to the USDA, mackerel are among the top fish on the list for omega-3 content.
 Just 3 ounces of cooked Boston mackerel contains 1.1 grams of omega-3 fatty acids.
 Like tuna, mackerel is also an important source of protein and B vitamins, particularly vitamin B12.
 A 3-ounce serving provides nearly 700 percent of the recommended daily amount of vitamin B12.
 And mackerel offers tremendous amounts of selenium, a mineral that helps to protect our cells against damaging free radicals." according to Berkley Wellness.

 Mackerel is an oily fish that will not dry out as much as leaner white one, so it is perfect choice for smoking.
-With a good quality electric smoker, you can make an excellent smoked fish and use it for any of these delicious recipes.
+With a budget friendly electric smoker, you can make an excellent smoked fish and use it for any of these delicious recipes.
 If you want to amaze your family and friends with some fantastic meals, then you are at the right place!

 Read our recipes and cook like a chef!
 Bon appetite!